Twicefred/Writing/Orc Fiction/Orc Compendium.md

 **Hair**; While different than in Humans, Orcs have similar variations in hair colour, though darker hair is more common.
 Blonde hair is the most uncommon, while bright red is the most common other than dark brown.</br>
 **Teeth**; Orcs have sharper teeth and two to four prominent tusks on their lower jaw, generally rising up to 8cm at the tip.
 Longer outliers have been recorded.
 Many Orc cultures decorate both male and female tusks with piercings, burned patterns or other ornaments.</br>
 **Ears**; Orcs have sharply tipped ears that rise taller than Human ears.
 This is believed to be an evolutionary relict and does not impact their sense of hearing.</br>
-Reproduction; Orcs are mammals and reproduce in the same way as Humans do, though an Orc pregnancy runs for 11 months from conception to birth.
+**Reproduction**; Orcs are mammals and reproduce in the same way as Humans do, though an Orc pregnancy runs for 11 months from conception to birth.
 Orc mothers nurse their children in the same way that Human mothers do, and children develop in roughly the same timeframe that Humans do.
 While Orcs and Humans are very similar in many regards, they are separate species and cannot interbreed.</br>
 **Sexuality**; Orcs vary in sexuality and sexual expression in much the same ways that Humans do, though notably many majority Orc cultures are historically less hostile to non-heterosexuals.
 Senses; While not as pronounced a difference as with other species, Orcs have noticeably keener senses of smell and hearing than Humans.
 Conversely, Humans on average enjoy better eyesight.
 Due mainly to difference in body size, Humans also have a sharper sense of touch, especially in the hands.</br>